-Atlanta GLOW prioritizes a diverse board, leadership and staff who amplify our mission, support our partnerships, and are reflective of the diversity and community of women we serve.
-We also lean on the strength and expertise of skilled volunteers and community-based partnerships to accomplish our program and organizational goals and sustain positive outcomes.
+Atlanta GLOW prioritizes a diverse board, leadership and staff who amplify our mission, strengthen our organizational capacity, and are reflective of the community of women we serve.
+We also lean on the strength and expertise of skilled volunteers and community-based partnerships to accomplish our organizational and program goals and sustain positive outcomes.
 Our Executive Director oversees our ongoing executive, administrative and programmatic operations, and is supported by a C.O.R.E.
-Team (Committed, Organized, and Resourceful individuals promoting Excellence in Teamwork) of committed volunteers as well as a seasonally rotating group of guest speakers, workshop facilitators, mentors.
+Team (Committed, Organized, and Resourceful individuals promoting Excellence in Teamwork) of committed volunteers as well as a seasonally rotating group of guest speakers, workshop facilitators, and mentors.

 Ashlie James, Founder and Executive Director

 Lakesha Covington, Development Coordinator

 Cassandra Davis, Program Evaluator

 Brielle Raddi, Social Media Coordinator

 Ashlie James, M.A.

 Raquel Elie-Pope, M.B.A., M.S.